About Us

 Mitch Pencharz

-Early on in adulthood I started feeling anxious about meeting new people.
-When my wife told me she wanted to start a social group for Autistic adults, I wondered what it would be like to be in a room where everyone was on the spectrum.
+Early in adulthood, I began feeling anxious when I was in new or unfamiliar social situations.
+When my wife told me she wanted to start a group for Autistic adults to socialize, I wondered what it would be like to be in a room where everyone was on the spectrum.

-As it turns out, I've made lasting friendships and learned what helps me enjoy social situations.
-It's a priority of mine to help everyone feel comfortable at our events.
+As it turns out, I've made lasting friendships and learned to feel confident meeting new people.
+It's a priority of mine to help everyone feel comfortable at our events — especially their first one.

 Emily Mitchell